 As a Georgia spinal cord injury attorney knows all too well, a brain or spinal cord injury is any damage that causes permanent or temporary difficulties in the brain that may or may not result in death.
 There are many ways that your brain can become injured, several of which are not instantly obvious.
-At Andrew R. Lynch, P.C., we know just how devastating these types of injuries can be.
+At The Lynch Law Group, we know just how devastating these types of injuries can be.
 Our team aims to help victims of brain or spinal cord injuries (and their loved ones) recover damages through settlements.
 If you or someone you love has been affected by a brain or spinal cord injury, don’t hesitate to contact a Georgia spinal cord injury attorney.

 How do brain or spinal cord injuries affect someone’s daily life?

 Brain injuries vary greatly in terms of severity.
 Because of this, the effects on someone’s day to day life can be equally varied.
 Brain or spinal cord injuries that cause cognitive deficiency could need cognitive therapy and may prevent someone from holding a demanding job or may need an aid to fulfil tasks.

 Brain or spinal cord injuries can also impair the brain’s emotional systems which can make the victim have emotional outbursts and become extremely sensitive.
 This can have lasting impacts on victims and their families.
 Most commonly, brain or spinal cord injuries affect physical capabilities.
 Victims of brain injuries can suffer from impaired strength and movement, which requires the use of physical aids such as walkers, wheelchairs, and canes.

 Can I bring a legal claim if I have suffered from a brain injury?